 OUTFIT #3: ELEVATED DAPPER

-This outfit is excellent for church, brunch, errands, or casual dates.
+This outfit is great for church, brunch, running errands, or casual dates.

 OUTFIT #4: SMART CASUAL